shrey141102/PythonProjects/README.md

 ### Mastemind Game
 A fun game to test your guessing powers.
 Guess the 4 digits number in less guesses as possible.
 Digits will be revealed as soon as you guessed it correctly.

+### Sudoku
+Embark yourself in a Sudoku quest.
+Perfect for learning object-oriented programming, GUI with pygame, backtracking and conditional statements.

 ## Contributing